 Other than designations specifically targeting areas for nature protection there are other amenity designations implemented by Local Authorities that facilitate wildlife protection.
 Areas of Special Control in Development Plans are areas zoned by Local Authorities in their development plans e.g. Area of High Amenity Value, where stricter planning controls apply within scenic landscapes.
 The exact area covered by this designation is potentially extensive but currently not available and is fluid across Local Authorities and over time across development plans.
 It also has no statutory basis, but indirectly enforced by Local Authorities through development plans provided for by the Local Government (Planning and Development) Acts and Regulations.
 For specific areas, Local Authorities can also designate Special Amenity Area Orders (SAAO) to protect outstanding landscapes and amenities by strictly controlling development without the need for compensation.
 Their statutory basis is by Ministerial Order under the Local Government (Planning and Development) Acts, but to date only three SAAOs exist, and all are in Co.
 Dublin (North Bull Island, Liffey Valley and Howth Head).

 Finally, Local Authorities can designate Tree Preservation Orders (TPOs) to protect individual trees, groups of trees or woodlands under the Local Government (Planning and Development) Acts and Regulations.
 Any trees which are subject to a TPO cannot be felled unless the owner applies for planning permission to their Local Authority.
-In 1995, there were 178 TPOs in force but a number of Local Authorities have subsequently used SAAOs as an alternative mechanism to protecting trees.
-Due to the inconsistency in reporting TPOs in Local Authority development plans, the current number of TPOs in force nationally is currently unavailable.
+In 1995, there were 178 TPOs in force but several Local Authorities have subsequently used SAAOs as an alternative mechanism to protect trees.
+Due to the inconsistency in reporting TPOs in Local Authority development plans, the current number of TPOs in force nationally is at present unavailable.